Last Updated on

 There are a ton of compact spotting scopes on the market today, which means that you can find one that meets your magnification needs, but also comes in a form factor small enough to make it easy to take them anywhere you want to go.

 However, it’s not always clear which models are high-quality, and which ones you should pass on.
 This gets much worse when you shop online, as it’s harder to get a feel for the product from its online description.
-That’s why we created this list of reviews of some of the best compact spotting scopes of 2019.
+That’s why we created this list of reviews of some of the best compact spotting scopes this year.
 We’ve also included a buyer’s guide with a lot of good general information about spotting scopes, so if this is your first time shopping for one, we have you covered.

 The Celestron 52238 C70 Mini Mak is one of the most compact spotting scopes that you can find on the market.
 If you need something incredibly small, then this is already the model that you should get.
 But, its size isn’t its only selling point.
 It also produces reasonably clear images, due to its multi-coated optics and great magnification that works well out to about 500 yards, which outdistances larger models.